scylladb/gaming-leaderboard/docs/source/build-with-rust.md

-# Quick start: Rust (Crablang)
+# Quick start: Rust

-In this tutorial you'll build a simple Media Player to store our songs and build playlists
+In this tutorial you'll build a Gaming Leaderboard to store runs from a rhythm game.

 ## 1. Setup the Enviroment